America’s Got Talent finalist, Dariel Liakhovetski, makes his mark as a UF Microbiology & Cell Science student

 It’s not every day that you find out one of your Gator peers was a finalist on America’s Got Talent.
 As surprising as it may be for his classmates and professors, Dariel Liakhovetski, 19, was a viral sensation along with his brother for their impressive musical performance on the hit television show.
 While Dariel continues to perform around the world, he hasn’t given up his childhood dream of becoming a dentist.
-Dariel is working toward his bachelor’s in Microbiology & Cell Science from the University of Florida College of Agricultural and Life Sciences (CALS).
+By transferring his credits to UF Online, Dariel is able to continue working toward his bachelor’s in Microbiology & Cell Science from the University of Florida College of Agricultural and Life Sciences (CALS).
 With UF Online, Dariel has the flexibility to complete his coursework from wherever his music career takes him.
-By not giving up his commitment to music or his education, Dariel has proven that there are no limits to achieving success as an online student.
+By not giving up his commitment to music or his education, Dariel has proven that there are no limits to achieving success as a UF Online student.

 From music to science

 In 2014, Dariel and his brother Emil took the stage to perform their impressive cello duets in front of millions of viewers on the popular TV show America’s Got Talent (AGT).
 At the time, they were teenagers who had big dreams of doing what they love most- playing their cellos together.
 Their grandfather, who came to the United States from Russia with nothing but his cello, taught Dariel and his brother everything they know about the instrument.
 That’s why when they had the opportunity to perform on AGT, they used their electric cellos to bring a new twist to the classical instrument, performing the legendary rock music of Jimi Hendrix, and the bands Metallica and Nirvana.
 Not only did their performance shock the judges and bring tears to their grandfather’s eyes, they also earned many votes from viewers all over the United States.